Pros and cons of predictive policing

 1. Improves Crime Prevention

 The primary selling point of predictive policing centers on the prevention of crime before it happens based on data-driven and technology-centric approaches.
-It specifically involves data analytics, as well as other technologies such as artificial intelligence or machine learning and Big Data applications, to provide law enforcers with relevant insights and targets for intervention, as well as process optimization and automation.
+It specifically involves data analytics and other relevant technologies like artificial intelligence or machine learning and Big Data applications to provide law enforcers with data for generating insights, determining targets or areas for intervention, optimizing and automating processes.

 Several studies have reported the effectiveness of predictive policing in crime prevention.
 In an article published by the U.S. Federal Bureau of Investigation, its implementation in Santa Cruz, California over six months resulted in a 9 percent drop in burglary incidents while in Los Angeles, the accuracy of its results was twice that of conventional practices.